dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 ## Add a BlazorWebView to an existing app

-The process to add a `BlazorWebView` to an existing .NET MAUI app is as follows:
+The process to add a <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> to an existing .NET MAUI app is as follows:

 1. Add the Razor SDK, `Microsoft.NET.Sdk.Razor` to your project by editing its first line of the CSPROJ project file: